Vedhapranava/CollabWrite/README.md

 # Introduction

-[CollabWrite](https://collaboration-tool.vercel.app/) is my and [Divyesh Jain](https://hashnode.com/@Djain2511)'s submission for the Appwrite Hackathon.

-We are excited to introduce a seamless and intuitive way for you to unleash your creativity and communicate your ideas visually.With our user-friendly interface, you can effortlessly create diagrams with a touch of your finger or the precision of your mouse.
+I are excited to introduce a seamless and intuitive way for you to unleash your creativity and communicate your ideas visually.With our user-friendly interface, you can effortlessly create diagrams with a touch of your finger or the precision of your mouse.

 Imagine having the freedom to brainstorm ideas, map out strategies, or present complex information in a visually captivating manner.
 Collaboration is at the heart of our app, allowing you to work seamlessly with others in real-time.
 Whether you're working on a team project or seeking feedback from colleagues, our app's collaborative features ensure that everyone is on the same page.